Elimination of Ramification II: Henselian Rationality: Introduction

 \pars In order to prove Theorem~\ref{stt3'}, we will reduce to the case of $(K,v)$ having rank 1, i.e., its value group being archimedean ordered.
 We will prove that under this assumption, Theorem~\ref{stt3'} holds whenever $K$ is separable-algebraically closed (Proposition~\ref{,stt1}).
 Then the following theorem will prove the rank 1 case of the first assertion of Theorem~\ref{stt3'}, because if $(K,v)$ is a separably tame field, then it is separable-algebraically maximal and the extension $K\sep|K$ is tame by definition.

-If $F$ and $L$ are subfields of a common extension field $E$, then we define the \bfind{compositum} $F.L$ to be the smallest subfield of $E$ that contains both $F$ and $L$. \begin{theorem} Let \mbox{$(K,v)$} be a separable-algebraically maximal field of rank 1, and let $(F|K,v)$ be a separable immediate function field of transcendence degree 1, with $F\not\subset K^c$.
+If $F$ and $L$ are subfields of a common extension field $E$, then we define the \bfind{compositum} $F.L$ to be the smallest subfield of $E$ that contains both $F$ and $L$.
+Further, we denote the completion of a valued field $(K,v)$ by $K^c$. \begin{theorem} Let \mbox{$(K,v)$} be a separable-algebraically maximal field of rank 1, and let $(F|K,v)$ be a separable immediate function field of transcendence degree 1.
+Assume that there is no valuation preserving embedding of $F$ in $K^c$ over $K$.
 If $(F.L|L,v)$ is a henselian rational function field over $L$ for some tame extension $(L|K,v)$, then also $(F|K,v)$ is henselian rational. \end{theorem} We will deduce this theorem in Section~\ref{sectred2} from \cite[Theorem 14.5]{[K--V]}. \pars In order to prove Theorem~\ref{stt3'} under the additional assumptions, we reduce further to the analysis of Galois extensions $E|K(x)^h$ of degree $p$ (see the more detailed discussion of our methods below).
 We will find some $y\in E$ such that $E=K(y)^h$; then \cite[Theorem 11.1]{[K--V]} shows us that $y$ can already be chosen in $F$.

 \pars Let us also note: \begin{proposition} Extensions $(N,v)$ of $(F,v)$ as in Theorem~\ref{stt3} or Theorem~\ref{stt3'} always exist. \end{proposition}

 \pars In Section~\ref{sectvalg} we will deduce the following theorem from Theorem~\ref{stt3}: \begin{theorem} Let $(F|K,v)$ be a valued function field of transcendence degree 1 such that $vF/vK$ is a torsion group and $Fv|Kv$ is algebraic.
 Extend $v$ to the algebraic closure of $F$.
 Then there is a finite extension $L$ of $K$ such that $(F.L|L,v)$ is henselian rational. \end{theorem}